mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ### Membership and offline members

-Because Forward Secrecy (FS) and Post-Compromise Security (PCS) rely on the deletion and replacement of keying material, any client which is persistently offline may still be holding old keying material and thus be a threat to both FS and PCS if it is later compromised.
+Because Forward Secrecy (FS) and Post-Compromise Security (PCS) rely on the active deletion and replacement of keying material, any client which is persistently offline may still be holding old keying material and thus be a threat to both FS and PCS if it is later compromised.

-MLS does not inherently defend against this problem, but MLS-using systems can enforce some mechanism for doing so.
+MLS cannot inherently defend against this problem, especially in the case where the Client hasn't processed messages but MLS-using systems can enforce some mechanism to try retaining these properties.
 Typically this will consist of evicting clients which are idle for too long, thus containing the threat of compromise.
 The precise details of such mechanisms are a matter of local policy and beyond the scope of this document.

 # System Requirements